FREQUENTLY ASKED QUESTIONS

 - Name and address of the embassy (if the letter is to be sent to the embassy)

-Please note that associate, bachelor's, and master's degree graduates are allotted 14 guest tickets.
+Please note that graduates are allotted 12 guest tickets.
 Plan accordingly.
 (You may be able to claim up to four additional tickets if any are available.
 Details about claiming additional tickets are provided in the commencement registration process.)

-You may view the three weekend ceremonies (for associate, bachelor's, and master's degree graduates) via live webcast.
-To access the webcasts visit www.umuc.edu/commencement on May 13 starting at 8:45 a.m.
+You may view the December ceremonies via live webcast.
+To access the webcasts visit umuc.edu/commencement on December 15 starting at 9 a.m.

-Graduates who completed their degree requirements in summer and fall 2016, winter 2017 MBA graduates, and candidates for graduation who expect to complete their requirements in spring 2017 will be invited to participate in 2017 Adelphi Commencement.
+Graduates who completed their degree requirements in August and September 2018, and candidates for graduation who expect to complete their requirements in December 2018 will be invited to participate in 2018 Adelphi Winter Commencement.

-If you're still unsure about your eligibility to walk at Commencement 2017 after verifying your graduation status, e-mail Commencement Services at firstname.lastname@example.org.
+If you're still unsure about your eligibility to walk at 2018 Winter Commencement after verifying your graduation status, e-mail Commencement Services at firstname.lastname@example.org.

-Applying for your diploma and applying for graduation are the same thing.
+But applying for your diploma and applying for graduation are the same thing; both terms refer to the same administrative process.

 You must apply for your diploma via MyUMUC by the appropriate deadline.
 Check the Graduation To-Do List for a list of deadlines.
-Meeting the diploma application deadline automatically puts you on the list to be invited to Commencement 2017.
+Meeting the diploma application deadline automatically puts you on the list to be invited to 2018 Winter Commencement.

-Log in to MyUMUC and select "My Academics > Apply for Graduation."
+Apply through the Graduation page in MyUMUC.
 Submit the form and pay the $50 graduation fee.

 The $50 application fee covers the administrative process of determining whether you have met all of your degree requirements.
 You must apply and pay this fee to have your degree conferred and receive a diploma.
 It is not related to commencement.